-- 1. On the Fortify page header, select ADMINISTRATION. - 2.
-In the left pane of the ADMINISTRATION view, expand the Users section, and then select Token Management.

-The Token Management page lists all of the tokens you have generated.

-3. Click the row that displays the token you want to edit.

-The row expands to reveal detailed information about the token.

-- 4. Click EDIT. - 5.
+- 1. On the Fortify page header, select Administration. - In the left pane, expand the Users section, and then select Token Management.
+The Token Management page lists all of the tokens you have generated. - Click the row that displays the token you want to edit.
+The row expands to reveal detailed information about the token. - 4.
+Click EDIT. - 5.
 To modify the expiration date for a token with a life of more than one day, under Expiration, click the calendar control, and then specify a different expiration date.